 All substations are remotely monitored demanding no employees at the sites.
-Larger substations have more complexes monitoring systems, which includes the ability to remotely operate them.
+Larger substations have more complex monitoring systems, which includes the ability to remotely operate them.

-Elektro has a mobile substation (138 kV - 15 MVa), which allows flexibility in the operation, either in emergency situations or to replace fixed substations during schedule maintenance work.
+Elektro has a mobile substation (138 kV – 15 MVa), which allows flexibility in the operation, either in emergency situations or to replace fixed substations during schedule maintenance work.